Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 Cons to visiting Disney World in May:

-• Heat and humidity are increasing – May is technically still spring, but Florida heat really starts to ramp up this time of year!
-We chose early May one year, hoping for spring temps, and it was 90+ for most of the trip.
-Don’t let that deter you… It’s definitely not as humid as later in the fall.
-But it’s good to be prepared!
+• Heat and humidity are increasing – May is technically still spring, but Florida heat really starts to ramp up this time of year.
+We chose early May one year hoping for spring temps, and it was 90+ for most of the trip.
+Don’t let that deter you, but it’s good to be prepared!

 • Afternoon storms become more common – May is the beginning of Florida’s rainy pattern.
-It’s not as bad as late summer or fall, but ponchos may be smart to pack for brief afternoon showers.
+It’s not as bad as late summer or fall, but ponchos are smart to have for brief afternoon showers.

-• Memorial Day crowds spike – The last week of May sees a noticeable jump in crowds as summer travel begins.
+• Memorial Day crowds spike – The last week of May sees a noticeable jump in crowds as summer travel begins, with Memorial Day weekend (May 31, 2027) being the biggest crowd driver of the month.

 • Crowds increase as the month goes on – Early May feels very different from late May.
 Timing matters a lot!